About Birth Defects in Texas

 What is a Birth Defect?

 A birth defect is an abnormality that is present at birth, such as a missing limb, malformed heart, or Down syndrome.
-Birth defects occur in about 3% of births--more than 122,000 babies in the United States every year.
+Birth defects occur in about 3% of births — more than 122,000 babies in the US every year.
 Women of all ages, races/ethnicities, education, and income levels are at risk for having a baby with a birth defect.
-The causes of most birth defects are unknown but through research and surveillance, causes may be identified and prevention measures developed.
+The causes of most birth defects are unknown.
+However, through surveillance and research, causes may be identified and prevention measures developed.

 - Learn about Specific Birth Defects from the Centers for Disease Control and Prevention (CDC)